SittenSpynne/VbForums/unguided/drawing_grid/post.md

-Eh, "hard" means different things to a lot of people.
-In this context I felt like I didn't have enough time to do an example of rendering a grid, but mostly I have a tendency to want to tutorialize and that makes it take a long, long time.
-It's a new day, and now I sort of have time.
-Let's have a class while I wait on a meeting.

 If you want to [i]draw[/i] your grid, you need to be comfortable with a few things.

 First, a crash-course in how you draw things in Windows Forms.
 When Windows decides it's time to draw, the Paint event is raised for the form and every control on it in some order that's not important for the discussion.
 So if you want to draw things on a Form or Control, you have to handle the Paint event.
 This event gives you a PaintEventArgs that has the Graphics object you use to draw, and some properties to help you understand the coordinates you should use to draw.
 Normally Windows decides when it wants to redraw by itself.
 If you need to MAKE it redraw, the best way is to call the Invalidate() method.
 What that does is really interesting, but for this topic you only need to know "that's what makes it redraw".